swch/slate/source/includes/_rest.md

 See [account response attributes](#response-cardsavr_account).

-<aside class="notice">Update calls to /cardsavr_accounts require the cardholder's personal cardholder_safe_key header to encrypt and save the username and password when Strivve does not manage keys for a customer (this is an environment setting).
-The safe keys are also not required if updating non-safe user properties.</aside>
+<aside class="notice">Create calls to /cardsavr_accounts for user which include either the username or the password require the cardholder's personal cardholder_safe_key header to encrypt and save the username and password when Strivve does not manage keys for a customer.</aside>

 ## Update account